 These are a dynamic duo when it comes to household cleaners and also works well on your stainless steel travel mug.

-Both of them work well separately, and together, they function as a natural cleaner that will cut through stains and break up any residual tea or coffee stains without having to scrub hard and trying to reach the bottom of the mug.
+Both of them work well separately, and together, they function as a natural cleaner that will cut through stains and break up any residual tea or coffee stains without having to scrub hard and try to reach the bottom of the mug.

 If you don’t have vinegar on hand, you can also use lemon juice.